-- (1) The Company's Eighth Term Board of Directors, elected at the 2017 AGM, comprises a total of nine Directors, four of whom are Independent Directors.
-The term of office of the directors is three years, commencing from June 14, 2017 to June 13, 2020. - (2) In response to the resignation of an independent director of the Company, Mr. Chung-Ming Kuan, on January 12, 2018, a new independent director who will hold office from June 12, 2018 to June 13, 2020 shall be by-elected at the 2018 AGM to maintain an effective corporate governance for the Company. - (3) None of shareholders holding 1% or more of the Company's shares submitted to the company in writing a roster of independent director candidates during the nomination period, which commenced from April 17, 2018 to April 27, 2018.
+- The Company's Eighth Term Board of Directors, elected at the 2017 AGM, comprises a total of nine Directors, four of whom are Independent Directors.
+The term of office of the directors is three years, commencing from June 14, 2017 to June 13, 2020. - (2) In response to the resignation of the independent director of the Company, Mr. Chung-Ming Kuan, on January 12, 2018, a new independent director who will hold office from June 12, 2018 to June 13, 2020 shall be by-elected at the 2018 AGM in compliant with the Company's corporate government. - (3) None of the shareholders holding 1% or more of the Company's shares nominated to the company any independent director candidate during the nomination period, which commenced from April 17, 2018 to April 27, 2018.
 The nomination process was conducted at the sixth meeting of the Eighth Term Board of Directors on April 27, 2018 and the candidate list of directors was reviewed and approved at the seventh meeting of the Eighth Term Board of Directors on April 27, 2018.
 Please refer to Attachment IX for the Rules for the Election of the Directors.

-Independent Director Candidates Name Education Experience Current Major Position Current Shareholding (share) Jamie Lin MBA, NYU Stern School of Business Co-founder, Musegames Co-founder, Sosauce.com Associate, HSS Ventures Analyst, All Asia Partners General Manager of Greater China, Intumit Chairman, AppWorks Chairman, AppWorks Fund II Chairman, AppWorks Fund III Chairman, AppWorks Fund III Independent Director, Taiwan Taomee Co., Ltd(Taipei Exchange listed) Director, HannsTouch Solution Incorporated(Taiwan Stock Exchange listed) Director, Winbond Electronics Corp.(Taiwan Stock Exchange listed) 0
+Independe ent Director Candidates Name Educatio n Experience Current Major Position Current Shareholding (share) Jamie Lin MBA, NYU Stern School of Business Co-founder, Musegames Co-founder, Sosauce.com Associate, HSS Ventures Analyst, All Asia Partners General Manager of Greater China, Intumit Chairman, AppWorks Chairman, AppWorks Fund I Chairman, AppWorks Fund II Chairman, AppWorks Fund III Chairman, AppWorks Fund III Independent Director, Taiwan Taomee Co., Ltd(Taipei Exchange listed) Director, HannsTouch Solution Incorporated (Taiwan Stock Exchange listed) Director, Winbond Electronics Corp.(Taiwan Stock Exchange listed) 0